jebcat1982/NuGetGallery/README.md

     ```
 4. Set up the website in IIS Express!
     1. We highly recommend using IIS Express.
 Use the [Web Platform Installer](http://microsoft.com/web) to install it if you don't have it already (it comes with recent versions of VS and WebMatrix though).
 Make sure to at least once run IIS Express as an administrator.
-    2. In an ADMIN powershell prompt, run the `.\tools\Enable-LocalTestMe.ps1` file.
-It allows non-admins to host websites at: `http(s)://nuget.localtest.me`, it configures an IIS Express site at that URL and creates a self-signed SSL certificate.
-For more information on `localtest.me`, check out [readme.localtest.me](http://readme.localtest.me).
-However, because [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) is not supported in the Network Shell on versions of Windows before 8, you must have at least Windows 8 to run this script successfully.
-    3. If you're having trouble, go to the _Project Properties_ for the Website project, click on the _Web_ tab and change the URL to `localhost:port` where _port_ is some port number above 1024.
+    2. If you're having trouble, go to the _Project Properties_ for the Website project, click on the _Web_ tab and change the URL to `localhost:port` where _port_ is some port number above 1024.

 5. Create the Database!